sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 }
 {% endhighlight %}

 This is probably not what you expected to see.
 To be fair, the first version looped over argv and used printf.
 The C version is, however, supposed to be a C representation of the ASM.
-This version C main uses the same algorithm as the following ASM version.
-This start.s uses the system.inc.
+This version of C main uses the same algorithm as the following ASM.
+The following start.s uses the same system.inc.
 {% highlight asm %}
 @ start.s
 .include "system.inc"